-- One is liable or is owed taxes each year, payable in Dollars
+- One is liable for taxes or is owed taxes each year, payable in Dollars

-- If exchanging one's time to provide a good/service to someone else (a job, self employed contractor, business, etc) is likely doing so in exchange for Dollars instead of anything else.
+- If exchanging one's time to provide a good/service to someone else (a job, self employed contractor, business, etc), this is likely exchanged in Dollars instead of anything else.

 - Our checking/savings/retirement accounts are all denominated Dollars.